dit-calendar/teamup-telegram-bot/README.md

 # teamup-telegram-bot [![Build Status](https://travis-ci.org/dit-calendar/teamup-telegram-bot.svg?branch=master)](https://travis-ci.org/dit-calendar/teamup-telegram-bot)

+This is a tool to allow user-task assignment via telegram for your [teamup](https://www.teamup.com/) calendar.
+It designed to help with self-administration of work for (public/collective/participatory/collaborative) groups.

 ## how to use
 To use this application in your telegram group, you must first complete following steps:
 1. create a calendar on [teamup](https://www.teamup.com/)